trackbar-fitness/trackbarsdk/README.md

 val instance = TrackbarManager.instance(applicationContext, partnerId, token)
 ```

-`partnerId` and `token` can be retrieved after subscribing to Trackbar
+`partnerId` and `token` can be retrieved after subscribing to Trackbar.
 If these parameters are not specified or incorrect, none of the functions below will work

 **Permissions**